 The current revolutionary period, much like the pioneering times of the Civil Rights Movement, calls for the unification of intersectional movements to confront systematic oppression of minorities.
 It’s important that POC, fighting for social justice, continue to hone their impact against the struggle by linking their identities and using their cultural intelligence to mobilize the revolution.
 This impact is amplified when white allies acknowledge and problematize the basis of their white privilege by engaging in a lifestyle that publicly defies white supremacy to influence the current plight against the Trump administration’s undemocratic vision for America.
 “Discrepancies (An Extended Prelude For The Revolution)” embodies that philosophy.
-It also portrays a dreadful disposition among conscious POC and progressives working to overcome fear of social rejection—the fear that substituting subservience with visceral resistance to combat racism, sexism, homophobia and transphobia will result in backlash from oppositional family members, friends and political structures that will create self-retrogression rather than collective well-being.
+It also portrays a dreadful disposition among conscious POC and progressives working to overcome fear of social rejection—the fear that substituting subservience with visceral resistance to combat racism, sexism, homophobia and transphobia will result in backlash from oppositional family members, friends and political structures likely to encourage self-retrogression rather than collective well-being.

-There’s a precipitating sense of lethargy that is the leitmotif of “Discrepancies” until we reach the middle of the video where visible movement is represented through dance, laughter, and at the end, a sprint into the abyss of spiritual freedom.
+There’s a precipitating sense of lethargy that is the leitmotif of “Discrepancies” until reaching the middle of the video where visible movement is represented through dance, laughter, and at the end, a sprint into the abyss of spiritual freedom.
 It symbolizes the periodical ennui that revolutionaries, social activists and marginalized groups experience in general, whether resulting from a lack of resources to stimulate the revolution or one dismissing the movement altogether because of the self-inhibiting belief that one isn’t “revolutionary” enough to amplify the movement.

 “Discrepancies” is an ode of camaraderie among the conscious peace peddlers, kicking back on a sunny Saturday, enjoying Afrocentric, Caribbean and Latin music and socializing about ways to combat oppression and decolonize mind and body.